bcgov/nr-bcws-wfnews/README.md

 ### CI/CD for DEV/TEST/PROD Deployments

 The WFNEWS project is built and deployed via Github actions.
 A Terraform cloud team server handles running the Terraform.
 A CI pipeline is setup to run static analysis of the Typescript.

+### Testing

+This project is tested with BrowserStack